 Dr Anne Margaret Lambert (female)

 (The Practice also employs 3 Salaried GPs)

 Mary Allen RGN

 Julie Marchant RGN

 Joanne Clark RGN

-The practice employs a team of seven highly skilled nurses trained in the monitoring and treatment of chronic diseases such as asthma, diabetes, high blood pressure etc. HRT, contraception, ECGs and spirometry are also available.
+The practice employs a team of eight highly skilled nurses trained in the monitoring and treatment of chronic diseases such as asthma, diabetes, high blood pressure etc. HRT, contraception, ECGs and spirometry are also available.
 They are also trained in the assessment and management of minor illnesses.
 Practice nurses working in the treatment room will renew dressings, remove sutures, give advice on ear-care, carry out travel vaccinations and advice, give routine health checks and smear tests.
 Routine and urgent appointments to see the nurses may be made with our receptionists.